yakupaydin1050/FashionetteAutomatedTests/README.md

 [fashionette | Buy designer handbags, shoes & accessories online ](https://www.fashionette.co.uk/)

 ## Summary of the task
 This task contains a collection of sample `selenium-cucumber-java` projects and libraries that demonstrate how to use the tool and develop automation script using the Cucumber (v.5.7.0) BDD framework with Java as programming language.
-It generate JSON reporters as well.
+It generate JSON reports as well.
 It also generate `screen shots` for tests.

+As stated in the task, after going to the homepage, the user selects a product and logs in to the page.
+After logging in, it checks the product in the shopping cart and performs other operations.
+In addition, the customer can make a discount on the product she/he applied with a valid voucher.
+However, the customers can change also their information (Title, First Name, Last Name, Phone Number, etc.).

+The purpose of this task is to automate tests over existing scenarios.

+On the other hand, negative tests for the given scenario are developed and automated.

 ## Installation